harrypandas/finm-32900_final_project/README.md

 * Data used: OptionMetrics and Federal Reserve Board Daily Interest Rates

+## Getting Started
+* Clone repository using your favorite flavor of Git.
+Set this as your working directory:
+> Cd ./finm-32900_final_project
+* Create a python environment and install packages using pip:
+> conda create --name puzzle python==3.12
+> conda activate puzzle
+> pip install -r requirements.txt

+* Optional:
+	* Copy env.example to .env
+	* In .env you may provide your WRDS user name, if you do not do this, you will be prompted for username and password twice
+* In the ./finm-32900_final_project working directory run:
+> doit

 ## Task List
 #### Replicate Table B1
 * Create functions to apply the level one, two, and three filters used to create Table B1